knilesh2212/knilesh2212/README.md

 ## 💫 About me
-<p>"As a dedicated college student with a passion for full-stack development, I've achieved proficiency in essential languages and technologies including HTML, CSS, JavaScript, and MySQL, while also gaining valuable experience in Python, C, and C++.
-With a strong academic foundation reflected in my 9.09 CGPI score in the second semester, I'm committed to further honing my skills and contributing meaningfully to the field of software development."</p>
+<p>"As a dedicated college student with a passion for full-stack development, I've achieved proficiency in essential languages and technologies including HTML, CSS, JavaScript, flutter, dart and react while also gaining valuable experience in Python, C, and C++.
+With a strong academic foundation reflected in my 8.45 CGPI score in the second semester, I'm committed to further honing my skills and contributing meaningfully to the field of software development."</p>

 ## 💻 Tech Stack:
 <div align="left">